OscarLGH/Oscar-Kernel/README.txt

 			kernel.bin
 		3.disable secure boot in BIOS configuration menu.
 		4.boot removable disk from BIOS
-		5.after choosing resolution,the kernel starts to run.
+		5.type to choose a resolution, after that, the kernel starts to run.

 	Run on PXE:
-		1.set boot directory to arch/x86_64/bin.
+		1.set boot directory as arch/x86_64/bin.
 		2.set bootup file as arch/x86_64/bin/EFI/Boot/bootx64.efi.
 		3.connect target computer to a same local network.
 		4.boot target computer/virtual machine.

+NOTE:
+	Running in nested virtualization environment is not recommanded, e.g, VMWARE L0 + kvm L1 + L2 (Oscar-Kernel), due to some bugs for nested vt-x in vmware/kvm.